 The Model Context Protocol (MCP) lets admins connect Zendesk to external MCP servers, discover the tools those servers provide, and use those tools as steps in action flows.
 This extends your Zendesk workflows to interact with third-party systems—such as project management tools, e-commerce platforms, or internal knowledge systems—without building custom API integrations.

 MCP connections are created and managed in Admin Center.
-After you create a connection, Zendesk retrieves the available MCP tools from that server and displays them in the action builder so you can use them in action flows and, optionally, surface those flows to agents through auto assist.
+After you create a connection, Zendesk retrieves the available MCP tools from that server and displays them in the action builder so you can use them in action flows and, optionally, surface those flows through auto assist, AI agents, or custom agents.

 This article contains the following topics: